Frequently Requested Statistics on Immigrants and Immigration in the United States

 What is the size of the Limited English Proficient population?

 In 2013, there were 25.1 million Limited English Proficient (LEP) individuals ages 5 and older in the United States, accounting for more than 8 percent of the 296.4 million people ages 5 and older in the country.
 Spanish speakers accounted for 64 percent (16.2 million) of the total LEP population.
 The next two languages most commonly spoken by LEP individuals were Chinese, including Mandarin and Cantonese (1.7 million, or 7 percent) and Vietnamese (835,000, or 3 percent).

 Note: The term "Limited English Proficient" refers to persons ages 5 and older who reported speaking English "not at all," "not well," or "well" on their survey questionnaire.
 Individuals who reported speaking only English or speaking English "very well" are considered proficient in English.

 - Read more about the LEP population in this fact sheet Limited English Proficient Individuals in the United States: Number, Share, Growth, and Linguistic Diversity.

 - Click here for data on the total LEP population by state in 1990, 2000, and 2010.

-- And for linguistic diversity of the LEP population by state and county, check out these 2007-2011 data.
+- And check out these 2007-2011 data for the linguistic diversity of the LEP population by state and county.